 This weekend, United Nations member states will adopt a new set of Sustainable Development Goals (SDGs) at the three-day UN Sustainable Development Summit.
 The new goals replace the Millennium Development Goals (MDGs), which were adopted in 2000 and expire this year.

 While the MDGs mainly dealt with health, education and poverty in the world’s poorest nations, the SDGs deal with those topics but add other issues environmental, gender inequality, and access to clean water.
 What about business and the SDGs?
 Is there a triple bottom line (3BL) case to be made for the SDGs?
-Indeed there is, and I believe each of the 17 SDGs is part of the 3BL.
+Let's take a closer look at each goal to find out.

 1. End poverty in all its forms everywhere.